-Jia Liu's group at Harvard brings together researchers from Bioengineering, Electrical Engineering, Chemistry, Bioinformatics, Computer Science, and Materials Science and Mechanical Engineering to develop advanced bioelectronics that integrates nanoelectronics, soft electronics, cyborg engineering, genetic and genomic engineering, imaging and computational tools for interfacing with biological systems and digitizing their dynamics.
+Jia Liu's group at Harvard brings together researchers from Bioengineering, Electrical Engineering, Chemistry, Bioinformatics, Computer Science, and Materials Science and Mechanical Engineering to develop scalable multimodal bioelectronics that integrates nanoelectronics, soft electronics, cyborg engineering, genetic and genomic engineering, imaging and computational tools to interrogate, intervene, and re-engineer intact biological systems.
 Specifically, we are working on tools and platforms capable of mapping and controlling multimodal single-cell activities across time and space from a statistically significant number of cells in living organisms and behaving animals with cell-type specificity.
-Leveraging our experimental and computational expertise, we aim to study the relationship between population dynamics of single-cell multimodal physiology and gene expression, and whole-organ/organism level functions and dysfunctions to address questions in brain-machine interface, neuroscience, cardiac diseases and developmental disorders, and develop bioelectronic tools for cell therapy.
+Leveraging our unique experimental and computational expertise, we aim to study the relationship between population dynamics of single-cell multimodal physiology and gene expression, and whole-organ/organism level functions and dysfunctions to address questions in the brain-machine interface, neuroscience, cardiac diseases, and developmental disorders, and develop bioelectronic tools for cell therapy.

-Postdoctoral, graduate student, fellow/research assistant, and visiting scholar/visiting undergraduate research intern positions are all currently available.
+We have openings for postdoctoral fellows, fellow/research assistant, and visiting scholar/visiting undergraduate research intern positions.
 Please go to our Openings page for more details.
 Visiting students are expected to work in the lab for at least 6 months.

 RECENT NEWS AND PUBLICATIONS